 Technology is all around us.
-Whether you’re at home, in the office, or even in a coffee shop, you’re surrounded by phones, computers, tvs, smart watches, and more.
+Whether you’re at home, in the office, or even in a coffee shop, phones, computers, TVs, smartwatches, and more, surround you.
 All of these technologies have a shelf life.
 Most of them contain harmful chemicals, or valuable resources, that shouldn’t end up in a landfill.
-So which of these electronics can be recycled?
+So what electronics can be recycled?

 The good news is that you are more than able to recycle nearly all of these technologies.
 However, the process of recycling differs based on the technology.

 Computer and Laptops

 Nearly every type of computer or laptop can be recycled.
 In those computers, only 2% of the material can’t be recycled.
 For every computer recycled, that means that those resources don’t have to be dug out of the ground.
 Often in ways that are incredibly hazardous to the environment.